 Meet Mary

 When you Meet Mary, you'll discover that she was born and raised in Anchorage.
-She spent her summers at her family's commercial fishing site across Cook Inlet from Anchorage.
-And she is a 1964 earthquake survivor.
+How she spent her summers at her family's commercial fishing site across Cook Inlet from Anchorage.
+And that she is a 1964 earthquake survivor.

 meet mary

-My father was Greek, worked on and retired from the Alaska Railroad where he met my mother, who was born at the Athapascan Indian Village at Point Possession, across Cook Inlet from Anchorage.
-My mother was half Athapascan and half Swedish.
+While still with the railroad, he met Mary's mother.
+She was born in the Athapascan Indian Village at Point Possession, across Cook Inlet from Anchorage.
+Her heritage included being half Athapascan and half Swedish.

 Meet Mary

-Growing up in Anchorage with 7 older siblings was quite adventurous, as was living in Alaska with the snow and cold.
+Growing up in Anchorage with 7 older siblings could be adventurous, and so was living in Alaska with the snow and cold.

-We spent our summers at Point Possession at my mother's commercial fishing sight.
+We spent our summers at Point Possession at my mother's commercial fishing site.

 That is where I learned my love of nature, land and people.
-My mother was a great storyteller about the life and times at our fishing village.
-Even our grade school, Denali Elementary, was named after the Den'ai Athapascan Indians.
+My mother was a great storyteller about the life and times of our fishing village.
+Even our grade school, Denali Elementary, got its name from the Den'ai Athapascan Indians.”

 Meet Mary

-Our time of flying kites, bike riding and walking downtown to our favorite movie palace, The Fourth Avenue Theater, was a special time with my family and friends.
-I'm sure I got my love of riding trains from my father and my love of going to the movies from my mother. (being Swedish like Greta Garbo, I suppose)
+Our time of flying kites, bike riding and walking downtown to our favorite movie palace, The Fourth Avenue Theater, was a special time for my family and friends.
+I'm sure I got my love of riding trains from my father and my love of going to the movies from my mother (being Swedish like Greta Garbo, I suppose).

-I Graduated from East Anchorage High on June 1st, 1970 and married my husband Mike, after dating for 3 years, on June 7th, 1970.
+I graduated from East Anchorage High on June 1st, 1970 and married my husband Mike, on June 7th, 1970, after dating for 3 years.

-Mike and I met at the local television station KTVA when he was hosting a live teen dance program called “The Varsity Show” and I was one of the staff dancers.
+Mike and I met at KTVA, a local television station, while he was hosting a live teen dance program called “The Varsity Show” and I was one of the staff dancers.

 In 1973, we had our first child, our daughter Nikki.
-In 1976, our son Christopher.
-And when they got married they each gave us granddaughters to play with and to watch as they grew up.
+And in 1976, our son Christopher.
+Then, when they married, they each gave us granddaughters to play with and to watch as they grew up.”

 (that's Mary on the riser)

-During the 1970s, Mike worked hard on his television career as I worked hard on raising our children.
-In the 1980s Mike's career took us to the east coast and eventually to the west coast, California where we live now.
+During the 1970s, Mike worked hard on his television career while Mary worked hard on raising their children.
+In the 1980s Mike's career took them to the east coast and eventually to the west coast and California where they live now.

-Reading to our children and granddaughters was always a great pastime for us.
-We spent a lot of time at the libraries.
-Our family pet, when the children were growing up, was named Snoopy.
+Reading to their children and granddaughters was always a great pastime for Mike and Mary.
+They spent a lot of time at the libraries.
+Their family pet, when the children were growing up, was a dog named Snoopy.

 Meet Mary

-My interests are varied from writing and fashions to organizing.
+My interests include writing, fashion, and organizing.
 Most of all, being a friend to my family and helping folks.

-Well, the price of bread, gas and going to the movies may have gone up, but for me, as a writer, purchasing a pack of pencils and a new ream of paper, well, I guess there's always money in the piggy bank for that.
+Well, the price of bread, gas and going to the movies has gone up.
+But for me, as a writer, purchasing a pack of pencils and a new ream of paper, well, I guess there's always money in the piggy bank for that.

-I love writing stories about Anchorage and I look forward to reading your Anchorage stories too.
+I love writing stories about Anchorage and I look forward to reading your Anchorage memories too.”

 Mary's Stories